|Overview – 1855-1859 – 1860-1864 – 1865-1869 – 1870-1874 – 1875-1879 – 1880-1884 – 1885-1889 – 1890-1899 – 1900-1909 – 1910-2015|

 At the western end of the neighborhood, the grid street plan was interrupted by Parker Street, a 60 foot wide street built on top of the Cross Dam.
 It connected with Beacon Street between what are now Hereford and Massachusetts Avenue (at a point about 210 feet west of Hereford, about at the middle of where 451 Beacon is today), and ran southwest at approximately a 45 degree angle, intersecting Marlborough, Commonwealth, Newbury, and Boylston, and then continuing to Centre Street.
 Various manufacturing and industrial businesses had been located on the street to utilize the tidal power provided by the dam before its operation had been terminated.
 The portion of Parker Street between Beacon and Commonwealth was discontinued in December of 1879 and the portion between Commonwealth and Boylston was discontinued in November of 1880.
 After the streets were discontinued, the land was sold for development and the grid street plan extended to Massachusetts Avenue.
 The portion of Parker Street between Boylston and Huntington was renamed Hemenway in March of 1898.

-As the lots were filled, they were sold for development and houses were constructed.
 Most of the land deeds included restrictions to limit non-residential uses, ensure buildings were not built of wood, specify the distance which buildings were to be set back from the arterial (east-west) streets (no setback requirements were mandated for the north-south streets), and require a minimum height (limiting the maximum height was not a concern in this pre-elevator era).
 These restrictions were binding on those who bought the land and on their successors.
 The deeds from the Commonwealth included the most comprehensive restrictions, but the deeds from the Boston and Roxbury Mill Corporation and the Boston Water Power Company included similar language.
 When the original deeds did not include building restrictions (notably land sold by the Sears family), those who bought the land frequently would adopt them through agreements.
 As a result, the pattern of building generally followed a uniform standard.
-Click here for more details on the Back Bay deed destrictions and on party wall agreements and stipulations.

-By the early 1900s, buildings had been built on almost all of the original lots.
+By the early 1900s, buildings had been built on almost all of the original lots in the residential portion of the Back Bay.
 By 1910, only thirteen vacant lots remained, all but two of which had been constructed upon by 1925.
 The last single-family dwelling built on an original lot was 530 Beacon built in 1908.